boblemaire/IoTaWatt/Docs/webServer.rst

 databases can also be installed on a private server hosted by anything from a Raspberry Pi to a commercial hosting service.
-IoTaWatt has the capability to upload selected data while still while maintaining all of its own local logging and reporting capabilities.
+IoTaWatt has the capability to upload selected data while still maintaining all of its own local logging and reporting capabilities.

 When one of these services becomes unavailable for any reason,